pablonavajas/tracksy/README.md

 `db.json` - file that has the data stored using json-server\
-`package.json` - file that contains a list of all libraries/packages used, configured scripts that can be run from the command line and development dependencies
+`package.json` - file that contains a list of all libraries/packages used, configured scripts that can be run from the command line and development dependencies `jest.config.js` - file with configuration for jest test runner `babel.config.js` - configuration for Babel which transpiles ES6 to ES5

 ## Modifications in `package.json`